josh-ashkinaze/plurals/README.md

 # use auto-moderators.
 mod = Moderator(system_instructions='auto', model='gpt-4o', task=task)

-# Simply defining the moderator in the Structure will inherit the structure's task so this is also a simple way to hae
+# Simply defining the moderator in the Structure will inherit the structure's task so this is also a simple way to have
 # the Moderator bootstrap its own instructions based on the task.
 a = Agent(model='gpt-4o')
 b = Agent(model='gpt-3.5-turbo')